Pat Pitney: University of Alaska president

 Pitney became interim president of the University of Alaska system on August 1, 2020.
 She succeeded acting President Michelle Rizk, who had stepped in after the resignation of President Jim Johnsen on June 22.
 Pitney's term was originally set to expire when a permanent university president was recruited.
 However, on January 31, 2022, the chair of the University of Alaska Board of Regents, Sherri Buretta, proposed that the pending recruitment be cancelled and that Pitney be appointed as permanent president, effective immediately.
 Although faculty, student and staff governance groups all protested their exclusion from the decision-making process, the Board of Regents unanimously accepted the proposal on February 25; Buretta noted that Pitney was the first woman to hold the University of Alaska presidency as a permanent position.

 The first year of Pitney's presidency was complicated by the COVID-19 pandemic, which shut down most on-campus activities in the spring of 2020 in favor of remote instruction.
 Her administration gradually reopened those on-campus activities, with all in-person classes resuming in the fall of 2021.

 Pitney inherited an ongoing downsizing of the university system in response to a three-year program of scheduled reductions in financial support from the state of Alaska.
 Her presidency began at the start of the second year of the reductions.
-To compensate for reduced funding from the state, Pitney has pursued private philanthropists, external grants for research programs, and completion of the University of Alaska's federal land grant endowment.
+To compensate for reduced funding from the state, Pitney pursued private philanthropists, external grants for research programs, and completion of the University of Alaska's federal land grant endowment.
 Pitney reported in early 2023 that in the previous year the University of Alaska system had "reached the highest level ever of externally funded research".
 The completion of the land grant had passed a milestone in December 2022 with the passage of the federal Consolidated Appropriations Act, 2023, which directed the Bureau of Land Management to begin the process of transferring 360,000 acres of federal land to the university.